 Regardless of which style home you choose, you will find that the little things matter.
 Things like doors and doorknobs!
 Upgrading your master bedroom and master bathroom door to a 3ft wide door will make accessing these essential rooms easier for anyone who may need to utilize a walker or wheelchair at some point in their future.
 Also consider upgrading doorknobs to feature Lido Lever knobs instead of traditional doorknobs which may become difficult to use later on.
 The same goes for things like light switches and ceiling fans, they should be easily operational.

 Moving on to everyone’s favorite room, the kitchen!
 Removing that massive Thanksgiving turkey from the oven is a breeze when using a wall oven!
 Doing so will remove the need to bend over when inserting or removing food from a regular oven rack.
 Also, instead of having a garbage bin on the kitchen floor, try including a pull-out garbage bin underneath the counter, saving floor space in the kitchen.
-And as much as you might like a nice deep sink for stacking those dishes, you may think twice when you realize how low you need to bend to wash anything in a deep sink!
+Including an L-shaped countertop or an island in the kitchen will provide more space to work with in the kitchen.
+It would also be wise to include several outlets near the countertops, eliminating the need to rearrange the kitchen when using appliances like toaster ovens or blenders.
+Placing a microwave above the stove would help save space on the countertops as well.
+Under cabinet lighting would make cooking much more safe and easy, as it would decrease any risk of injury when cutting fruits and vegetables.
+The dishwasher should be located close to the sink, and as much as you might like a nice deep sink for stacking those dishes, you may think twice when you realize how low you need to bend to wash anything in a deep sink.

 In the bathroom, the counters should be adult height, and the toilets should be comfort height.
 You will appreciate having these upgrades and won’t know how you ever did without them!
 Showers are much easier to get into and out of as opposed to bathtubs, and a built-in seat is always a good idea.
 If your budget allows, a custom tile shower with a bench seat would be money well spent!
+A detachable handheld showerhead would pair wonderfully with a bench seat.
+A Towel racks should be easily accessible, and should not be placed above the toilet as this may require owners to lean over it when using the towel rack.
 Lastly, blocking pre-installed in the walls of your bathroom would allow grab bars to be installed at a later date if necessary, around the toilet and shower, preventing any accidents that may occur if someone loses balance.

 Along with all these adjustments for your retirement home, there will always be a few miscellaneous tweaks that can made, such as including a house phone in each room to prevent having to run to pick up the phone.
 You may also want to consider buying a retirement home without exterior maintenance.
 With homes such as our Woodhaven Townhomes, all exterior maintenance is taken care of, such as shoveling snow and cutting grass.